(a) A lawyer employed or retained by an organization represents the organization acting through its duly authorized constituents.

 Paragraphs (b), (c) and (d) address the lawyer’s obligations when the lawyer learns that an organizational constituent is acting in an unlawful manner that will likely cause substantial harm to the organizational client.
 Paragraph (b) counsels, consistent with the core principles set forth in paragraph (a), that the lawyer in this situation must act to protect the interests of the organization rather than those of its constituents.

 Paragraph (f) recognizes that organizational constituents are sometimes, perhaps often, confused regarding the role of the lawyer in a matter.
 For example, a lawyer representing a corporation in a criminal or administrative environmental matter very well may have a conflict of interest in also representing employees who may have engaged in a potentially unlawful toxic waste discharge.
 In such a case, the lawyer must carefully identify the client and ensure that there is no confusion regarding the lawyer’s role in the matter.
 See La.
-Rules of Prof’l Conduct R. 1.13(f) (2004) (relating to a lawyer’s duties to organizational constituents); see also id.
-Rule 4.3 (relating to a lawyer’s duties to unrepresented persons); see also Bakerding v.
+Rules of Prof’l Conduct r.
+1.13(f) (2004) (relating to a lawyer’s duties to organizational constituents); see also id. r.
+4.3 (relating to a lawyer’s duties to unrepresented persons); see also Bakerding v.
 Whittaker, 263 So.
 3d 1170 (La.
 Ct.
 App.
 4th Cir.
 2018).